Bucksport, California

-Bucksport (also, Buck's Port) was a town in Humboldt County, California.
-The original location was 2.5 mi southwest of downtown Eureka, on Humboldt Bay about 5 mi northeast of entrance. at an elevation of 16 ft.
+Bucksport (also, Buck's Port) was a town in Humboldt County, California, United States.
+The original location was 2.5 mi southwest of downtown Eureka, on Humboldt Bay, approximately 5 mi northeast of the entrance at an elevation of 16 ft.
 Prior to American settlement a Wiyot village named Kucuwalik stood here.

-The townsite was laid out in 1850 by David A. Buck who was a member of the Josiah Gregg party that explored the bay in 1849.
+The townsite was laid out in 1850 by David A. Buck, who was a member of the Josiah Gregg party that explored the bay in 1849.
 A post office operated at Bucksport from 1855 to 1863.

-Fort Humboldt was founded on the bluff over Bucksport in 1853 under the command of Brevet Lieutenant Colonel Robert C. Buchanan.
+Fort Humboldt was founded on the bluff over Bucksport in 1853, under the command of Brevet Lieutenant Colonel Robert C. Buchanan.

 Bucksport was a separate community in the 19th century, before better port facilities and political dominance gave the then northern town of Eureka predominance.
 The town disappeared by 1870 with the area that once comprised the town remaining only as a neighborhood of southern Eureka.